Fatal shooting by school officer investigated as homicide | NewsChannel 3-12

 Fatal shooting by school officer investigated as homicide

 LONG BEACH, Calif.
 (AP) — Police say the fatal shooting of an 18-year-old woman by a Southern California school safety officer is being investigated as a possible homicide.
-Manuela “Mona” Rodriguez, who had been declared brain dead after last month’s shooting, died Tuesday after she was removed from life support.
+Manuela “Mona” Rodriguez was declared brain dead after last month’s shooting and died on Tuesday after she was removed from life support.
 The officer who shot her has been fired by the Long Beach Unified School District.
 Rodriguez was shot in the back of the head in a school parking lot.
-She was sitting in the passenger seat of a car that was driving away after Rodriguez had gotten into a fight with a 15-year-old girl, police have said.
+Police have said she was sitting in the passenger seat of a car that was driving away after Rodriguez got into into a fight with a 15-year-old girl.